Dodge Challenger: Racing

 Joe Stevens in the No. 11 "Green Car" finished sixth overall after fourth place at the season finale at Daytona International Speedway.
 Joe Stevens also received the Cool Shirt Hard Charger award for his excellent rookie season performance.
 For the 2016 season, the Stevens-Miller Team fielded three Challengers in the TA2 series and ran in 16 events, scoring a few wins.
 The No. 77 car was painted in a throw-back scheme similar to the 1970 No. 77 car driven by Sam Posey.
 The No. 12 car occasionally fielded a blue scheme paying tribute to the Plymouth Cuda Trans-Am car driven by Swede Savage.

 In March 2017, the Challenger returned to compete at Sebring after a nearly 40-year absence from Trans-Am's fastest racing class TA class in Tra.
 Jeff Hinkle drove it under the American V8 Road Racing team with John Debenedictis as crew chief.
 The car was orange and purple with stripes of many of the other challenger colors to celebrate the current stable of cars for the street.
 It is powered by a Penske Engines Mopar R5 / P7 carbureted engine producing 855 hp.
 In its debut, it qualified 16th and finished 9th out of 24.

 At all Superbike World Championship races in the United States, Fiat's Alfa Romeo safety car is replaced with Chrysler's Dodge Challenger.

 Discontinuation

 On August 15, 2022, Stellantis formally announced that Dodge Challenger, Charger, and Chrysler 300 production would end following the 2023 model year, stating tightening U.S. EPA emissions requirements as reasons for doing so.
-In response, the company announced a series of "Last-Call" models with special paint and unique trims to commemorate the Challenger and Charger.
-The final Dodge Challenger, a Pitch-Black Demon 170, rolled off the Brampton assembly line on December 22, 2023; it was also the very last vehicle built on a derivative of the long-running Chrysler LX platform, which was introduced in 2004 for the 2005 model year.
-After production ended, the Brampton, Ontario assembly plant was re-tooled to assemble the next-generation Jeep Compass.
+In response, the company announced a series of seven "Last Call" models with special paint and unique trims to commemorate the Challenger and Charger's production.
+The final Dodge Challenger, a Pitch-Black Demon 170, rolled off the Brampton Assembly line on December 22, 2023; it was also the very last vehicle built on a derivative of the long-running Chrysler LX platform, which was introduced in 2004 for the 2005 model year.
+After production ended, the Brampton assembly plant was re-tooled to assemble the next-generation Jeep Compass.

-The 2024 Dodge Charger line includes a three-door liftback, replacing the Challenger.
+The 2024 Dodge Charger lineup includes a three-door liftback, functionally replacing the Challenger.